theslyone/briza-payment-gateway/README.md

 ## Overview

 This project provides an easy way to integrate Briza's payment processing without the need to worry about PCI compliance.
-Briza enforces a high level of data security by ensuring that all sensitive payment information are redacted before been `POST`ed to our quote payment and policy binding endpoint.
+Briza enforces a high level of data security by ensuring all sensitive payment information are redacted and securely proxied to

 ## Getting Started